honoremwise/flipper-button/README.md

 - npm install
 - ng build --prod NDrop
 - ng serve (to see the sample app)

-#add to your project
+# add to your project
--npm -i --save ndrop
+- npm -i --save ndrop
 ```import {BrowserModule} from '@angular/platform-browser';
 import {NgModule} from '@angular/core';